- Published on

 promise.then(successCb, failureCb)

-In this example, we see how to execute callback in the event that a promise was resolved correctly or in the event of an error.
-To take into account this case is a little different from the previous one since I have no chance of making a mistake when I clicked.
+In this example, we see how to execute callbacks when a promise resolves successfully or when an error occurs.
+Keep in mind that this case is a little different from the previous one, since there is no chance of making a mistake when I click.

 fs = require('fs')